rootkovska/rootkovska.github.io/contact.md

 Note on confidentiality
 ------------------------

 Please note that, as most other people and organizations, I use a 3rd party Mail Service Provider.
-The stuff who work at the provider is (technically-wise) able to read all my incoming and outgoing mail.
+The staff who work at the provider are technically able to read all my incoming and outgoing mail.
 This is by definition of how email infrastructure work, and it is irrelevant whether SSL or other encryption is used between email clients and corresponding email servers.
 If you have something confidential, please use PGP/GPG encryption to secure our communication (see [keys.md](/keys/) for info how to obtain and verify my GPG keys).